Unlicensed Driving is the sort of charge regularly heard in the Magistrates Court.

 Apart from imprisonment and/or fine, the Court may also – as an alternative or additional sentence, impose immobilization of motor vehicle depending on the specific circumstances as listed in the section.

 This charge is generally laid in situations where a person drives a motor vehicle on a highway without holding a drivers licence or permit or where a person drives a motor vehicle on a highway in breach of any condition of a drivers licence or permit.

 In essence to prove this charge the Police must show that the accused drove a motor vehicle on a highway and at the time was unlicensed or in breach of a license condition.

-Defences to driving unlicenced can include a factual dispute or an emergency.
+Defences to Unlicensed Driving can include a factual dispute or an emergency.